albar965/littlenavmap-manual/src/en/MENUS.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Export the flight plan for the VATSIM vPilot online network client.
-Disabled if no flight plan has been loaded or created.
+Disabled if flight plan is empty.

 :doc:`ROUTEEXPORT` will appear before where you can add all needed information.